blambeau/noe/README.md

 invoke 'rake test', 'rake yard', ... and not investigating further.
 You can also have a look at the _tasks_ folder to understand and control the rake tasks that your project will use...
 In fact, you **must** investigate: the generated product is yours, not mine and YOU have to master your build chain!
-At the end, if you don't agree with the skeleton you use, you can simply start yours by updating an existing one!

 ## About templates